Inside: How to start to declutter and downsize your home. Get rid of the clutter, have less to manage, and reduce your stress as you start downsizing.

-- Let your family know: Give your family a tour of the new organized space and allow them to get used to this new system.
-This way, everyone will know which items belong in certain areas, and can prevent future clutter.
+- Let your family know: Give your family a tour of the newly organized space and allow them to get used to this new system.
+This way, everyone will know which items belong in certain areas and can prevent future clutter.

 Additional decluttering tips:

 - After decluttering, you can hold a garage sale or sell items online in order to earn some extra cash.

 - Any items that are in good condition can be donated.
 The items that have lost value in your life may serve a purpose for someone else.

 - Invest in a shredder.
 After sorting through the loose papers and excess mail, shred what you don’t need.
 This way you can have all paper waste in one place and easy enough to recycle.

 - Try digitizing items like photo albums and music.
 Rather than hoarding stacks and stacks of CDs, you can create an online playlist.
 And rather than having multiple photo albums, you can either take photos of each album and save them digitally, or you can hire someone to create an online album for you.

 You can incorporate these steps and tips into your routine to fit your style of decluttering.

 They are not meant to be something you must follow step by step, pick and choose what works for your lifestyle and incorporate it.